 Some wonder whether Central Asia would be better off to aspire to a stable autocracy, instead of fumbling with an unworkable democracy.
 This is, however, a fake choice, because the alternative to unworkable democracy is even more unworkable autocracy.
 For most of the citizens, life is tough, and in fact worse than it was under Soviet rule.
 Parviz Mullojanov, a political analyst in Dushanbe, the capital of Takikistan, is blunt: "In any central Asian country, if there was a referendum on some kind of integration project that would basically be a new Soviet Union, at least two-thirds of people would vote for it."

 One of the difficulties faced by the Stans is that, during the Soviet era, much of the technical expertise -- doctors, teachers, engineers -- were Russians, and they mostly left after the fall of the USSR.
-Many professional Uzbeks, Kyrgyz, and Tajiks also left for Russia, taking advantage of easy citizenship programmes in the 1990s.
+Many professional Uzbeks, Kyrgyz, and Tajiks also left for Russia, taking advantage of easy citizenship programs in the 1990s.
 They left behind societies with poor healthcare and broken-down education systems.
 Grandparents tend to be better educated than their grandchildren across much of the region.

 The industrial infrastructure also fell to pieces, Medetkhan Sherimkulov saying: "Our factories were well developed and were high class by [Soviet] Union standards, but of course they couldn't compete with European and Chinese factories.
 So as soon as the union collapsed, and we lost that integration and that planned economy market, everything was in trouble."